Children of Parents with Learning Disabilities

 - Does the parent/carer's learning disability result in them rejecting or being emotionally unavailable to the child?

-- Does the wider family understand the learning disability of the parent/carer, and the impact of this on the parent/carer's ability to meet the child's needs?
+- Does the wider family / friendship group understand and accept the learning disability of the parent/carer, and the impact of this on the parent/carer's ability to meet the child's needs?

 - Is the wider family able and willing to support the parent/carer so that the child's needs are met?